Psoriatic arthritis is a painful type of arthritis that leads to joint pain, swelling, and stiffness.

-If you have this condition, treating it early on can be the key to help soothe pain and prevent joint damage down the road.
+If you have this condition, treating it early on can be the key to helping soothe pain and prevent joint damage down the road.

-There are several different types of drugs that can effectively treat psoriatic arthritis.
-Certain over-the-counter (OTC) medicines, such as ibuprofen, can help reduce your condition’s symptoms.
+There are several types of drugs that can effectively treat psoriatic arthritis.
+Certain over-the-counter (OTC) medications, such as ibuprofen, may help reduce your symptoms.

-If OTC drugs don’t help your joint pain and swelling, then your doctor may need to prescribe stronger medications.
-These include disease-modifying anti-rheumatic drugs (DMARDs), immunosuppressants, and tumor necrosis factor-alpha (TNF-alpha) inhibitors.
+If OTC drugs don’t help your joint pain and swelling, your doctor may need to prescribe stronger medications.
+These include:

 Some popular OTC NSAIDs are:

-NSAIDs are also available in prescription form that are more potent than OTC versions.
+NSAIDs are also available in prescription forms that are more potent than OTC versions.
 Some examples of a prescription NSAIDs that can be used for psoriatic arthritis include:

-Some types of anti-rheumatic drugs used to treat psoriatic arthritis include:
+Some types of traditional DMARDs used to treat psoriatic arthritis include: